achafi/myportfolio/_pages/about.md

   image : "./assets/images/view.jpeg"
 ---

+# My portfolio.
-# My portfolio : *A selection of cool stuff I've worked on.
-All the projects are completed by me for academic, self learning, and hobby purposes. *
+*A selection of cool stuff I've worked on.
+All the projects are completed by me for academic, self learning, and hobby purposes.*

 Hi, there!
 I’m Assia.

-Master of Information technology graduate from ……
+**Master of Information technology**, double engineering school graduate from  <span style="color:blue">The Institut National des Sciences Appliquées de Rouen - France </span>. and Ecole Nationale Supérieure des Mines de Rabat - Morocco.

-Software Engineer with expertise in Data science technologies.
+**Software Engineer with expertise in Data science technologies**.

 I am passionate about using data to understand cause and effect To extract deciding making  insight